Photographing R/C Models

 OVEREXPOSED - Where's the fluff in those cumulous clouds?
 Blown out!
 That's why there's a spike at the RH end.

 UNDEREXPOSED.
 There's fluff in the clouds, but oh dear, the dark bits are total black!
 Note the spike at the LH end.
+(Actually it does roll off, but very sharply).

 If the histogram indicates under- or over-exposure, then use the exposure compensation feature to increase or decrease the exposure relative to the camera's automatic metering, and re-take the scene.
+This may mean glancing at the histogram between shots, but it's a price worth paying especially while you're getting familiar with a new camera.

 Lighting the Scene

-With this in mind, let's move on to some specific techniques.
+Let's move on to some specific techniques.

 Exposure systems are stoopid!
-Well, almost.
+Yes, really.

 Shooting a model against the sky

 There are various techniques to deal with this.
 The first, and the one I use, is simply to add +1.5 or +2 EV exposure compensation via the dedicated button on my camera.
 The camera will say to itself "there's lots of bright sky.
-Usually I'd make it gray... but the user has asked me to brighten it".
+Usually I'd make it grey... but the user has asked me to brighten it".
 The extra brightness will not only make the sky more realistic, but also show some extra detail under the wing.

 The third method is a bit of a copout but is the most reliable - just wait for a nice blue sky and shoot with the light casting directly on the model.
 The sky will form a less contrasty background.
 This photo (right) shows the same model taken later that day.

 Before we leave the subject, a quick word about post processing.
 To retain detail in both the sky and the subject, try playing with the contrast adjustment in your photo editing package.
 Contrast is basically the separation of adjacent tones, the more contrast in a particular tonal range the more detail you can see in those tones.
 Often, reducing the mid-tone contrast will provide better results.
 Why?
 Because reducing mid-tone contrast paradoxically increases the shadow and highlight contrast (something the magazines don't often tell you!).
+A detailed treatment of constrast management is outside the scope of this article, instead I strongly recommend the excellent tuturials at Cambridge in Colour (see link at end).

 Lighting for people